Saturn I: Saturn emerges

 Of these new stage designs, only the S-IV would ever be delivered, and not in the form that was drawn up in the Committee report.
 In order to meet development schedules a cluster of six Centaur engines were placed in the new 220 in stage to produce the "new" S-IV of roughly the same performance as the original four upgraded engines.
 A large number of small engines are less efficient and more problematic than a smaller number of large engines, and this made it a target for an early upgrade to a single J-2.
 The resulting stage, the S-IVB, improved performance so much that the Saturn was able to launch the Apollo CSM, proving invaluable during the Apollo Project.

 In the end, the Titan C was never delivered, and the Air Force instead turned to "thrust augmented" Titan IIs using clustered solid-fuel rockets.
 These new designs, the Titan IIIs, became the DoD's main heavy-lift launch vehicle for decades afterward as it cost significantly less to manufacture and fly, in part due to using hypergolic propellants that could be stored at room temperature.
-An important factor in this decision was that the DoD preferred to have a launch vehicle that they were in complete control of instead of having to share the Saturn with NASA (of all Titan III/IV vehicles launched during its 40-year run, only a handful carried NASA payloads).
+An important factor in this decision was that the DoD preferred to have a launch vehicle that they were in complete control of instead of having to share the Saturn with NASA.
+Of all Titan III/IV vehicles launched during its 40-year run, only a handful carried NASA payloads.

 Likewise, the development of the Titan III eliminated the need for the "flexible" staging concepts of the Saturn, which was now only intended to be used for crewed launches in the Apollo program.
 With the need for flexibility in launch configuration removed, most of these designs were subsequently dropped.
-Only the S-V survived in its original form, while the S-IV would appear in modified form and the Saturn V would feature an entirely different S-II stage.
-The C-5 was confirmed as NASA's choice for the Apollo program in early 1962, and was named the Saturn V. The C-1 became the Saturn I and C-1B became Saturn IB.
+Only the S-V survived in its original form.
+The S-IV appeared in modified form and the Saturn V featured an entirely different S-II stage.
+The C-5 was confirmed as NASA's choice for the Apollo program in early 1962, and was named the Saturn V. The C-1 became the Saturn I. The C-1B became the Saturn IB.

 The Saturn I made its maiden flight on 27 October 1961 with a dummy upper stage and partially fueled first stage.
 Tension in the blockhouse was high as no launch vehicle to date had been successful on the first attempt and there was the widespread fear of a pad explosion.
 As the Saturn was the largest booster yet flown, such an event was sure to be extremely destructive, possibly putting the launch complex out of use for six months.

-In the end, however, these worries subsided as the booster lifted and performed a flawless test flight.
+In the end, these worries subsided as the booster lifted and performed a flawless test flight.
 Three more flights with dummy upper stages followed over the next 17 months, which were all completely or mostly successful.
 Two of them had the S-IV filled with water and detonated at high altitude after stage separation to form an ice cloud that was then photographed.